 Which Test I Recommend (to Start)

 All of the tests listed here provide valuable information.
-However, if money is a concern, I recommend AnimalBiome microbiome test, which will give you a better understanding of your dog's gut microbiome.
+However, if money is a concern, I recommend the AnimalBiome microbiome test, which will give you a better understanding of your dog's gut microbiome.
 The consultation and supplements go a long way to helping you put your dog on the right path to improved health.

 If a second test is within the budget, I recommend the Embark Vet Dog DNA & Health Test.
 Not only is this a fun experience (learning about your dog's breed mix, behavior, and wolf factor), but you can connect with your dog's family members and dogs of the same breed mix.
 The health section gives you and your veterinarian a lot of information and a heads-up on any health conditions in your dog's future.